Skip to content

 Installation

 The setuptools package is required to run the commands below.
-We recommend the usage of conda, which already includes setuptools in its default python installation.
+We recommend using conda, which includes setuptools in its default Python installation.
+To install the tool, either clone the repository or download the latest release and run the following commands:

-The provided default templates make use of runlim to supervise benchmark execution.
+The provided default templates use runlim to supervise benchmark execution.
 If you want to use them, make sure to build the latest version and copy (or symlink) the executable into the ./programs directory.
-You might have to adjust the version number inside the template, see here.

 Structure